 Those who study with us by distance attend the same classes as students onsite and participate in group projects with their fellow students.
 The classes can be viewed in real time or on delay.
 In all respects, distance students pursue the same program as those onsite.
 We have successfully offered our distance program to people all over the US for more than 10 years.

 The School of Pharmacy offers an innovative dual degree program for MS students currently enrolled in PharmD studies.
 In this dual program, twelve credits of coursework in the PharmD program are counted toward the requirements for the MS in Regulatory Science, which greatly shortens the coursework component.
 Students wishing to take the dual program should identify their interests early, because the program is best started at the end of the first or second year of studies.
-Contact the program coordinator if you are interested in the dual PharmD/MS or PhD/MS degree.
+Contact the program coordinator if you are interested in the dual PharmD/MS degree.